davidgoy/reflect/README.md

 Your Reflect site contains no database or user accounts.
 It simply mirrors content from your WordPress site.

-Consequently Reflect has a tiny attack surface, not to mention there's also no valuable loot to tempt hackers.
+Consequently Reflect has a tiny attack surface, not to mention there's also no valuable loot to steal.

 #### Faster page load